-Digging for alphabet shells is an engaging sensory experience that will give children a chance to learn and play with the alphabet.
+Digging for the alphabet in the sand using shells shells is an engaging sensory experience that will give children a chance to learn and play with the alphabet.
 Preschoolers will enjoy digging in and discovering shells in this ocean theme activity.

 Amazon links included below.

-Engaging with the alphabet during sensory play is great way to expose children to letters.
+Engaging with the alphabet during sensory play is fun learning activity to expose children to letters.
 It opens the door for discussion about letter names, letter sounds, and more while keeping the environment fun and playful.
-It takes the pressure off the child and the teacher and allows them to simply enjoy the activity.
+It takes the pressure off the child and the teacher and allows them to simply enjoy the multi sensory activity.

 Educational Benefits to Playing with Alphabet Shells